-to inquire about purchasing a piece or collaborating on a project, shoot me a message: DANIEL.Y.CUI@GMAIL.COM
+to inquire about purchasing a piece or collaborating on a project, please reach out to: DANIEL.Y.CUI@GMAIL.COM

 let’s connect